 First Aid: Nosebleeds

-They can be scary, but nosebleeds are common in children and usually aren't serious.
+Nosebleeds are common in kids and usually aren't serious.
 Most stop on their own and can be cared for at home.
 Nosebleeds happen more often in winter and when the air is dry.

 What to Do

-• Have your child sit up with his or her head tilted slightly forward.
+- Have your child sit up with their head tilted slightly forward over a sink, pail, or towel.
 Do not have your child lean back — this may cause gagging, coughing, or vomiting.

 Get Medical Care if Your Child: